Universal Scene Description

 Universal Scene Description (USD) is a framework for interchange of 3D computer graphics data.
 The framework focuses on collaboration, non-destructive editing, and enabling multiple views and opinions about graphics data.
-USD is used in many industries including visual effects, architecture, design, robotics and CAD.
+USD is used in many industries including visual effects, architecture, design, robotics, CAD, and rendering.

+History

 It is developed by Pixar and was first published as open source software in 2016, under a modified Apache license.
+Pixar, Adobe, Apple, Autodesk, and NVIDIA, together with the Joint Development Foundation (JDF) of the Linux Foundation, announced the Alliance for OpenUSD (AOUSD) on August 1, 2023 to "promote the standardization, development, evolution, and growth of Pixar's Universal Scene Description technology."

 File formats

-File formats used by the standard include:
+File formats used by the specification include: